Hush...Hush, Sweet Charlotte: Filming

-Principal photography of the film began in mid-1964, with the on-location shooting commencing in Baton Rouge, Louisiana.
+Principal photography of the film began on May 18th 1964, with on-location shooting in Baton Rouge, Louisiana commencing on June 1st.
 However, the shoot was temporarily suspended on several occasions early on.
 Initially, it was halted after a third-party lawsuit was brought against Davis by Paramount Pictures over a commitment to complete additional filming on Where Love Has Gone (1964).
 When this was resolved, filming recommenced.

-The production was postponed again to allow Crawford to recover after she was admitted into the hospital due to an upper respiratory ailment, though Aldrich hired a private investigator to track her and determine whether or not she was actually ill.
+The production was postponed again to allow Crawford to recover after she was admitted into the hospital due to an upper respiratory ailment, though Aldrich hired a private investigator to track her and determine whether she was actually ill.
 By August 4, 1964, the production had been suspended indefinitely, and the studio's insurance company insisted that Crawford be replaced, or else the film would have to be cancelled entirely.